gsag/spring-mvc-heroku/README.md

 ## Features

-You will find in this project:
+You will find in this Maven project:

 - Integration with the Web Framework Spring MVC.
 - Configurations done through Java config and annotations.
 - Integration with Thymeleaf templates.
-- Integration and authentication with Spring Security.
+- Security and authentication with Spring Security.

 ## Running Locally